These glazed doughnuts are essentially homemade fried dough awesomeness that are easy, light, and old-fashioned in the best possible way.

-In order to achieve doughnuts so fluffy, author Lara Ferroni relies on a higher proportion of yeast than one would expect in a doughnut recipe.
-That’s why the dough goes directly to the refrigerator to chill and has such a brief rise.
-It’s a slightly unusual technique, but it works very, very well, even if it is quite a lot of yeast.
-A neat 3 tablespoons of yeast, to be exact.
-Actually, 3 tablespoons active dry yeast.
-You could substitute instant yeast (not to be confused with rapid rise yeast), but you’ll need to carefully reduce the amount, explains LC baking guru Cindi Kruth.
+To maker her doughnuts so wildly fluffy, author Lara Ferroni relies on a higher proportion of yeast than one would expect.
+A neat 3 tablespoons of active dry yeast, to be exact.
+You could substitute instant yeast—not to be confused with rapid rise yeast—but you’ll need to carefully reduce the amount, explains recipe tester and baking guru Cindi Kruth.
 Instant yeast is what’s now most readily available in larger packages, AF and Red Star being the most common brands you’ll find at big box stores and supermarkets.
 At only $3 or $4 a pound, this is by far the cheapest way for home bakers to buy yeast.
 Kruth made these using 2 1/4 teaspoons instant yeast in place of the 3 tablespoons active dry and she was quite, quite pleased.

 - For the doughnuts

 - 3 tablespoons active dry yeast or 2 1/4 teaspoons instant yeast

 - 1 cup whole milk, heated to 110˚F (43°C)

 - 2 to 2 1/2 cups bread flour, plus more for the work surface

 - 2 tablespoons superfine sugar (or just blitz granulated sugar in a blender until finely ground but not powdery)

 - 4 tablespoons unsalted butter, at room temperature